 Sanitize your profiles

 Even these precautions may not be sufficient.
 Designating your profile, or parts thereof, as private doesn’t block access to everyone.
 Governmental agencies still may be able to read it in its entirety by virtue of the Patriot Act.
 Federal law guidelines allow potential employers to use social media sites for background checks if, for instance, the site is publicly accessible, the employer doesn’t create an alias to gain access, and any information gleaned online is not used in discriminatory ways.
 Although the practice of asking for a candidate’s password violates Facebook’s terms of service, that hasn’t dissuaded some potential employers requesting access to personal social media.
-As of late 2012, California, Maryland, and Illinois prohibit employers from requesting prospective employees’ personal passwords or usernames.
-Other states are likely to follow suit.
+Many states prohibit employers from requesting prospective employees’ personal passwords or usernames, however.
 Once you’re hired, however, your employer may access personal accounts on any device issued by the company.

 Watch your step

 If you Tweet or write a blog on any subject, law-related or otherwise, make sure it’s professional in content and tone.
 Check grammar and spelling; use complete sentences and proper punctuation (or Twitter protocol); use neither all caps nor all lower case letters; don’t rant; never post anything embarrassing; and NEVER badmouth your employer.
 Don’t use profanity, cartoons or jokes that are discriminatory or otherwise in poor taste.
 Be especially careful to protect privileged and confidential information, even if disseminated to a select audience.
 You also can block comments to gain some control over the results of a possible web search about you.
 At the very least, set up a mechanism to approve comments before they appear live on the Internet.